 What’s more, the platform features a native integration with South African Customs, helping you speed up your declarations’ processing time while also ensuring quality and accuracy is maintained.

 Want to accelerate the speed and accuracy of your customs clearance processes?
-Create, manage and clear your import and export customs declarations in more than 30 countries with CargoWise.
+Create, manage and clear your import and export customs declarations with CargoWise.
 Learn more

-Need help optimising your productivity with CargoWise?
+Need help optimizing your productivity with CargoWise?
 Our global CargoWise Partner network helps customers of all sizes implement and configure CargoWise to suit your business needs.
 Find out how